-Section 2.
+Section 1.
 Creation; boundaries.-

-(1) All of the following lands in Okaloosa County shall be incorporated as an independent special fire control district, which shall be a public municipal corporation for the public benefit, with perpetual existence, to be known as the Dorcas Fire District in which name it may sue and be sued, lease, own, possess, and convey real and personal property, by purchase or gift or otherwise, to carry out the purposes of this act.
+(1) Upon this act becoming a law, all of the following lands in Okaloosa County shall be incorporated as an independent special fire control district, which shall be a public municipal corporation for the public benefit, with perpetual existence, to be known as the Florosa Fire Control District in which name it may sue and be sued, lease, own, possess, and convey real and personal property, by purchase or gift or otherwise, in order to carry out the purposes of this act.
 The lands so incorporated shall include the following: